azimidev/Laravel-Vue-Blog/readme.md

 ### Step 2

-Next, boot up a server and visit your forum.
-If using a tool like Laravel Valet, of course the URL will default to `http://blog.test`.
+If using a tool like Laravel Valet, the URL will default to `http://blog.test`.

 1. Visit: `http://blog.test/register` to register a new forum account.
 2. Register a user with this email as an admin: `admin@gmail.com` and password can be anything.